samplchallenges/SAMPL7/README.md

 - `protein_ligand`: (Upcoming) details on/inputs for PHIP2 bromodomain challenge
 - `host_guest_description.md`: Detailed description of aspects of the host-guest challenges

+## SAMPL-related content

+If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).

 ## LICENSE

 This material here is made available under CC-BY and MIT licenses, as appropriate: